J0r2/DefendersVault/Maintenance.md

 ### Disk Defragmentation

 > [!IMPORTANT]
+> You must use Command Prompt (cmd) or PowerShell as an administrator to run these commands.
+>
 > Change "c:" to your drive letter, you can run this commands on all your disk drives formatted with NTFS.

 Analyze